 2. First-Time Buyers Can Put as Little as 3% Down for Conventional

 Did you know it’s possible to get a conventional home loan with a down payment as low as 3% of the purchase price?
 It’s true.
 Fannie Mae and Freddie Mac (the two government-sponsored corporations that buy and sell bundled mortgages) have programs in place that support these low down payments.
+Having said that, the down payment requirement will depend on your personal financial situation and the type of mortgage or home that you are getting.
+Those who are not first-time homebuyer will require a minimum down payment of 5%.

 3. FHA Loans Require a Minimum Investment of 3.5%